 If you want to plan the next big social event or represent your peers to the wider University then this is the place for you!

 Membership of the SJCR enables you to get involved in many sports and societies – you can try sports which you’ve never considered before and join societies no matter what level of experience you’re at.
-The SJCR is not only a way to see what college has to offer, but a great way to meet people in other years and parts of college.James Mailey, 3rd Year
+The SJCR is not only a way to see what college has to offer, but a great way to meet people in other years and parts of college.James Mailey, graduated 2019.

 This is just a small selection of what’s available within the SJCR – the benefits and opportunities are huge.
 Our goal is to support all students in whatever they do during their time at John’s; whether this be within a sport or society, organising volunteering opportunities, facilitating career contacts or even providing financial support if necessary.